 Trent Tomlinson recorded Tony Ramey’s ‘Country Is My Rocl’ (co-written with Trent Tomlinson) and included the track on ‘Country Is My Rock’ (Lyric Street Records, 2006).

 Cole Degges & The Lonesome recorded Tony Ramey’s ‘Twelve Ounces Deep’ (co-written with Trey Matthews) and included the track on ‘Cole Degges & The Lonesome’ (Columbia Nashville Records, 2007).

 George Strait recorded Tony Ramey’s ‘Hot Grease & Zydeco’ (co-written with Gordon Bradberry) and included the track on ‘Twang’ (MCA Nashville Records, 2009).

 Clinton Gregory recorded Tony Ramey’s ‘Too Much Ain’t Enough’ (co-written with Trey Matthews and Earl Clark) and included the track on ‘Too Much Ain’t Enough’ (Melody Roundup Music Records, 2012).

 Aaron Watson recorded Tony Ramey’s ‘Summertime Girl’ (co-written with Aaron Watson, Jon Wolfe and Roger Springer) and included the track on ‘Real Good Time’ (Big Label Records, 2012).

-Alabama recorded Tony Ramey's 'That's How I Was Raised' (co-written with Charley Stefl, Skip Sasser and Trent Tomlinson); the track was produced by Harold Shedd and was included on ‘Alabama & Friends’ (Show Dog Records / Universal Music Records, 2013), a various artists Alabama tribute album.
+Alabama recorded Tony Ramey’s ‘That’s How I Was Raised’ (co-written with Charley Stefl, Skip Sasser and Trent Tomlinson); the track was produced by Harold Shedd and was included on ‘Alabama & Friends’ (Show Dog Records / Universal Music Records, 2013), a various artists Alabama tribute album.